HencoSmith/jexia-playground/README.md

 * JEXIA_API_KEY - API key used to access datasets
 * JEXIA_API_SECRET - Secret associated with API key
 * DISCORD_BOT_TOKEN - Obtained by creating a bot on [Discord Developers Portal](https://discord.com/developers/applications)
+* PORT - Port for express to listen on (80 is required for Jexia deployment)

 # startup
 ```bash